flancia-coop/doc.anagora.org/social-coop-tech-group.md

                 - Dan will open a bug to track making sure the updated onboarding process is in the wiki somewhere
             - for Evan: (missing?) - Flancian is asking via matrix about continuing the process
     - Character limit
         - F: next step is to get alpha.social.coop going.
-WIP PR
+WIP branch: https://git.coop/social.coop/tech/ansible/-/tree/alpha.social.coop?ref_type=heads
+        - some commits
     - Quick update on:
         - Bluesky bridge (more on the policy side) and
         - Bonfire (meeting report)